MicrosoftDocs/entra-docs/docs/identity/hybrid/cloud-sync/how-to-prerequisites.md

 1. Identify a domain-joined host server running Windows Server 2016 or greater with a minimum of 4-GB RAM and .NET 4.7.1+ runtime.
 2. The PowerShell execution policy on the local server must be set to Undefined or RemoteSigned.
-3. If there's a firewall between your servers and Microsoft Entra ID, see [Firewall and proxy requirements](#firewall-and-proxy-requirements) below.
+3. If there's a firewall between your servers and Microsoft Entra ID, see [Firewall and proxy requirements](#firewall-and-proxy-requirements).

 > [!NOTE]
-> Installing the cloud provisioning agent on Windows Server Core is not supported.
+> Installing the cloud provisioning agent on Windows Server Core isn't supported.

-### Additional requirements
+### .NET Framework requirements

 - Minimum [Microsoft .NET Framework 4.7.1](https://dotnet.microsoft.com/download/dotnet-framework/net471)